AichaSidiya/AlumniWebsite/README.md

 ```
 * Install [xampp](https://www.apachefriends.org/download.html)
 * Import the alumnidatabase.sql file to [phpmyadmin](localhost/phpmyadmin/)
+* Update the database connection to match your database crendentials.
 * Host the files on a web server and access the website using your preferred browser.